-California towns flee as dam spillway threatens to release 'wall of water'
+California dam emergency prompts mass evacuations

 "It was pretty scary, just because of how fast everything was developing," he said.
 "Me and my wife managed to throw as much stuff as we could into garbage bags, whatever we could find.
 We got both of our cars loaded down pretty well.
 We're not taking any chances."

-"I'm not going to lift the evacuation order until I have a better idea of what that means and what risk that poses," he said late Sunday night.

-The sheriff said the DWR had a contingency plan in place to use helicopters to drop bags of rocks into the gouged portion of the emergency spillway, in an effort to plug the hole.
-About a half-mile from the dam, crews were seen breaking up and bagging rocks before dawn Monday.

 After issuing the evacuation orders, authorities noted significant decreases in the water coming over the emergency spillway.

-The flow of water on the emergency spillway eventually stopped Sunday night as the DWR withdrew more water from the other spillway.
+The urgency later subsided, with authorities reporting that the situation was not as desperate as previously thought.

+Still, Honea said Monday he wasn't taking any chances by prematurely lifting the evacuation order.

+"It was a hard decision to make but I can tell you the decision to release the evacuation is an equally difficult decision."

-The main spillway was releasing water at 100,000 cubic feet per second in an effort to reduce the amount of water traveling down the emergency spillway, authorities said.
+The main spillway was releasing water at 100,000 cubic feet per second Monday afternoon in an effort to reduce the amount of water traveling down the emergency spillway, Croyle said.
 Normal flows down the main spillway are about 55,000 cubic feet per second.
-An Olympic swimming pool typically holds about 88,000 cubic feet of water.

-"We want to drop that water level before the next storm hits Wednesday," the DWR's Carlson told CNN.
-"It's supposed to be a colder storm, which is good.
-Last week the rain storm was warmer.
-So we had both the rain runoff and the warmer rain melting the snow and that snow melt also flowed into the lake."
+Crews used helicopters to drop bags of rocks into the gouged portion of the emergency spillway, in an effort to plug the hole.

+"When or how long this takes depend on the dynamics of watershed," Croyle said Monday.